 What are Static Website Generators

-During the week I read an article on Gridsome – A Vue.js framework for static websites and more! and thought I sounded pretty cool!
-I had also read about Netlify and the JAMStack and decided that this might be a chance to further explore and play with these options.
+At the time of writing this article, I had recently read a couple of articles on Gridsome – A Vue.js framework for static websites and more! and Netlify and the JAMStack and decided that this might be a chance to further explore and play with these options.

 There are a number of static website generators available these days, of which Gatsby seems to be a favourite in the community.
 My only issue with Gatsby, is that it mainly targets React and I really don’t like React, it’s just one of those tools that everybody is using because everybody is using it.
 I use it if I get paid to use it, but if I have a choice I’d rather not use it!